GoogleCloudPlatform/jobs-demos/invoice-processing-pipeline/README.md

 calls code from the `processor/process.py` module to work with the Document AI and Cloud Firestore client libraries.

-The Dockerfile defines a basic container to run Python programs.
+The Dockerfile manifest defines a minimal container using the official Python image to run a single Python script.

 ## Prepare for the job